DHTMLX/scheduler-docs/data/howtostart_ruby.md

 </script>
 ~~~

-After that we can have a look at the current result.
+After that have a look at the current result.
 Open *http://localhost:3000/* (the rails server) in a browser.
 You will see an empty scheduler:

 <img src="ruby_empty_scheduler.png">

 Thus you've got a scheduler where you can add events and modify them.
 But it lacks the saving ability.

-To provide it, we need to proceed with creating models.
+To provide it, you need to proceed with creating models.

 Step 6.
 Creating Models
 ----------------------

-Since Scheduler operates events entities, we need to add a model for them.
+Since Scheduler operates events entities, you need to add a model for them.

-To create a model for events, we need to run the following command that contains the event's properties:
+To create a model for events, run the following command that contains the event's properties:

 ~~~js
 rails generate model Event start_date:datetime end_date:datetime text:string
 ~~~

-You can find the list of mandatory properties of the Event object with their descriptions
-in the [corresponding article](loading_data.md#dataproperties) of documentation.
+You can find the list of mandatory properties of the Event object with their descriptions in the [corresponding article](loading_data.md#dataproperties) of documentation.

-After that we can create a new database:
+After that create a new database:

 ~~~js
 rake db:migrate